Cowcaddens

 The southern fringes of Cowcaddens have historically housed one of Glasgow's premier entertainment districts, with theatres and cinemas dotted throughout the neighbourhood.
 Notable venues included: the Theatre Royal on Hope Street; The Royalty Theatre on Sauchiehall and Renfield Streets; The Grand Theatre at Cowcaddens Cross; The Scottish Zoo and Hippodrome on New City Road; The Pavilion Theatre on Renfield Street; Green's Playhouse, later the Apollo music hall on Renfrew Street; The Glasgow Film Theatre on Rose Street; The STV headquarters, built in 1974 on Renfield Street.
 As of 2021, only the Royal, Pavilion, and GFT remain, and the site of the old Apollo is now home to a Cineworld.
 Since 1988 the Royal Conservatoire of Scotland, formerly RSAMD, has had its main campus on Renfrew Street, with another facility on Garscube Road.
 The former Cowcaddens Free Church now houses the National Piping Centre.

 Housing in the area is primarily ex-council housing (there are no council houses in Glasgow since their transfer to the Glasgow Housing Association).
+The Dundasvale estate was built in two stages, the main part in 1968 which consisted of two 24-storey tower blocks, and seven deck access blocks with public car parking located in their lower level.
+A raised bowling green was also constructed as an amenity space.
+A third tower block (22 Dundasvale Court) was constructed in 1976 - identical in design to the previous two, making it one of the final council tower blocks erected in the city.

 In 2007 the Cowcaddens pedestrian underpass was decorated with 15 screen prints by artist Ruth Barker.